gsm007-data/ai-bootcamp-dubai/Lab-1:Usecases/business-automation/hands-on-lab-buisness-automation.md

 2. Click on the Create Agent button.
 ![Create Agent](assets/create_wxo.png)

-3. Select Create from scratch (as shown in image 1 below), enter your agent’s name (as shown in image 2), provide a description (as shown in image 3), and then click the Create button (as shown in image 4).
+3. Select Create from scratch (as shown in image 1 below), enter your agent’s name `YOUR NAME - Product Agent`, provide a description (as shown in image 3), and then click the Create button (as shown in image 4).

    For Product Agent use the below description